enjalot/tributary/static/reload/README.md

 ## Installataion
 ### Installing nodemon
-You must install nodemon globally by this command
+You must install nodemon and the livereload server.
+They have been added to the package.json file.

-         npm install nodemon -g

 ### The LiveReload plugin
 In order to have a browser reload its pages, you need to get the `livereoad` plugin for your broswer by visiting [http://help.livereload.com/kb/general-use/browser-extensions](http://help.livereload.com/kb/general-use/browser-extensions)